-- Urban circulator services currently comprise the IVT Blue and Green Lines in El Centro and the Gold Line in the city of Brawley.
+- Urban circulator services, currently comprising the IVT Blue and Green Lines in El Centro and the Gold Line in the city of Brawley.
 The city circulators have timed connections with the intercity IVT routes.
-These routes are also operated by First Transit, Inc. as a part of Imperial Valley Transit, but are specially branded.
+These routes are also operated by First Transit, Inc., as a part of Imperial Valley Transit, but are specially branded.
 Two additional circulators are planned for the cities of Calexico and Imperial.
 Both are identified as high priority as funding is available. - The Americans with Disabilities Act (ADA) complementary paratransit service, branded IVT Access, is operated throughout the IVT service area covering most of the Imperial Valley, and is also operated by First Transit, Inc.

-- Limited paratransit service, branded Med-Express, is operated between designated locations in Imperial Valley and medical facilities in San Diego County.
-The Imperial County Transportation Commission contracts this service and is operated by Association for Retarded Citizens (ARC) - Imperial Valley. - Dial-a-Ride services provides curb-to-curb transit service in five defined areas, including the cities of El Centro, Calexico, Brawley, and Imperial; and the West Shores area (west side of the Salton Sea).
-Service in Brawley and the West Shores area is available to the general public; in El Centro, Calexico and Imperial it is limited to seniors and persons with disabilities.
+- Non-emergency medical transportation service, branded MedTrans, is operated between designated locations in Imperial Valley and medical facilities in San Diego County.
+The Imperial County Transportation Commission contracts this service, which is operated by First Transit, Inc. - Dial-a-Ride services provides curb-to-curb transit service in five defined areas, including the cities of El Centro, Calexico, Brawley, Imperial and the West Shores area (west side of the Salton Sea).
+Service in the West Shores area is available to the general public; in Brawley, El Centro, Calexico and Imperial it is limited to seniors and persons with disabilities.

 Airport Infrastructure - The Imperial County Airport is designated a 139 Commercial Airport, as well as the largest general aviation airport in the county.
-Owned and operated by the County of Imperial, the airport is centrally located within the jurisdictional boundaries of the City of Imperial, along Highway 86.
+Owned and operated by the County of Imperial, the airport is centrally located within the jurisdictional boundaries of the city of Imperial along Highway 86.
 The Imperial County Airport provides air service for private and commercial passenger and freight transportation.
 Currently, freight is transported through the courier services of Federal Express (FedEx) and United Parcel Service (UPS).
-At the Imperial County Airport, there are daily scheduled airline flights, air cargo, military operations, Department of Homeland Security aircraft, as well as several business jets and private general aviation flights.
+At the Imperial County Airport, there are daily scheduled airline flights, air cargo, military operations, U. S. Department of Homeland Security aircraft, as well as several business jets and private general aviation flights.

-A hotel and several businesses are located on the airport property providing additional revenue through land leases, which help to fund the operation of the airport.
+A hotel and several businesses are located on airport property providing additional revenue through land leases helping to fund the operation of the airport.
 Aviation services provided at the airport include: hangar rentals, aircraft fueling, flight training, business aircraft charters, aerial fertilizer and pesticide applications and aircraft maintenance.
-A new air service, provided by Mokulele Airlines is scheduled to begin in May 2016.
-Subsidies for the air service will be provided by the Essential Air Service program.
-The service will provide trips from Imperial County to Los Angeles International Airport and interline connections with Alaska Airlines.
+A new air service began in May 2016 provided by Mokulele Airlines.
+Subsidies for the air service will be provided by the Essential Air Service program (EAS).
+The service will provide trips from Imperial County to Los Angeles International Airport and will provide interline connections with Alaska Airlines.

-Additionally, there are four publicly-owned general aviation airports located in the cities of Brawley, Calipatria, Calexico, and Holtville.
+Additionally, there are four publicly owned general aviation airports located in the cities of Brawley, Calipatria, Calexico, and Holtville.
 The Brawley, Calipatria, and Calexico airports are for general aviation use only.
-The Calexico International Airport facilitates cross-border and international passenger travel with U.S. Customs and Border Protection (CBP) Inspection Officers that are daily based at the airport.
-The Holtville Airstrip is currently closed to civil aircraft operations, but does have economic development potential for a future regional air cargo facility and other non-passenger air service operations.
+The Calexico International Airport does facilitate cross-border and international passenger travel, with U.S. Customs and Border Protection (CBP) Inspection Officers that are based at the airport daily.
+The Holtville Airstrip is currently closed to civil aircraft operations, but has economic development potential as a future regional air cargo and passenger facility.
+In 2007, the Imperial County Airport Feasibility and Site Analysis Study identified the Holtville Airstrip as a feasible regional airport facility.
+In 2017, Imperial Valley stakeholders are pursuing the opportunity of a new regional airport facility.
+If the region proceeds with this proposal, ground access improvements must be considered from SR-115 and Interstate 8 to the proposed airport site.